Les Baux and the old

 Room 1 and 2 are almost identic except the fireplace.

-The window is west of the building (room 2)
+This window is west of the building (room 2)

-The scene: They find the hostage place where the duke is
+The scene: They the duke,

-Second room main building (ground
+Second room, main

 To Compare

-Three scenes in room 2
+- 3 scenes in room 2

-The duke and his son are found, room 2 The room, the baker is working at the table Sad scene about the daugther of the duke and her grief
+2 The room, the baker is working at the table

 Scene:

-Tell takes the job seriously and Albert is
+Tell takes the job seriously

-lounching a lot.
+but Albert is lounching a lot.
 Time for a change ;) Tell gave him one of the flour bags

-location: 100 percent sure of this place, but all plastered.
+Room 2.
+100 percent sure of this place, but all plastered.

 The fireplace has been changed a lot.

-Albert spends his (working) time tasting almond
+Albert spends his working time tasting almond

 The wooden doorpost shelf is in the next